About the Journal

 - if you use published images, text or other materials, please be aware of copyright regulations.
 The TU Delft Copyright helpdesk can provide further information and answer your copyright questions.

-- In case of (alleged or proven) copyright breaches or scientific misconduct (e.g. fabrication of data), JCSH will follow the guidelines developed by the Committee on Publication Ethics (COPE)
+- In case of (alleged or proven) copyright breaches or scientific misconduct (e.g. fabrication of data), JCHS will follow the guidelines developed by the Committee on Publication Ethics (COPE)

-JCHS follows a double-blind peer review process.
-Herein the reviewers and authors identities are not visible to each other (double anonymized).
-The reviewers interact with/via the (section) editor.
-Anonymized reviewer reports and author/editor communication are published with the publication.
-No (open) post-publication commenting is adopted.
-(For peer review terminologies, see link).
 The journal is committed to a transparent review process that adheres to the COPE policy.
-Editors and reviewers are encouraged to join COPE individually and agreed to declare any conflict of interest.
+Editors and reviewers are encouraged to join COPE individually and have agreed to declare any conflicts of interest.

-Because the community-based JCHS has a large Editorial Board, the Editors themselves may also be involved in publications in the journal, but a rigorous review workflow is implemented to ensure the integrity and quality of the review process.
-If an Editor is listed as (co)author, the Editor will not be involved in the review process at all, and cannot obtain the reviewers' identity.
-If the Editor-in-Chief is (co)author, then also the selection of the Editor handling the paper will be done by the vice-Editor-in-Chief.
+Because the community-based JCHS has a large Editorial Board, the Editors, Editor-in-Chief (EIC) or Vice Editor-in-Chief (Vice EIC) themselves may also be involved in publications in the journal, but the same rigorous (double anonymous) review workflow is enforced to ensure the integrity and quality of the review process.
+If an editor, EIC, or vice EIC is listed as a (co)author, this editor, EIC, or vice EIC will not be involved in the review process at all and cannot obtain the reviewers' identities.
+If the EIC or Vice EIC is (co)author, then also the selection of the Editor handling the paper will be done by respectively the Vice EIC or EIC.

 All papers have to be submitted from the start in the final formatting in order to facilitate the review process and to enable the reviewers to comment on formatting.
-The standard period for reviewers for a single review round is 3 to 4 weeks in order to have a balance between high quality thorough reviews and sufficiently fast publication.
-Reviews are performed by reviewers that are experienced in the field and the reviews will be based on a well-defined list of quality aspects (see our submission section).
-At minimum two reviews are needed to accept a paper.
-The decision on a (re)submitted version of a paper can be any of: "accept", "resubmit with minor revisions" (no review required), "major revisions" (new review round required), or "reject".
-After acceptance of a copyedited manuscript, it is published.
-The anonymous reviews will be published together with the published paper.
+The standard review time for a single review round is 3 to 4 weeks in order to achieve a balance between high quality, thorough reviews and sufficiently rapid publication.
+Reviews are performed by external and independent reviewers who are experienced in the field, and the reviews will be based on a well-defined list of quality aspects (see our submission section).
+At least two external and independent reviews are required to accept a paper.
+The decision on a (re)submitted version of a paper can be one of the following: "accept", "resubmit with minor revisions" (no review required), "major revisions" (new round of review required), or "reject".
+After acceptance of a revised manuscript, it will be published.
+The anonymous review reports will be published together with the published paper.

-After the content of a paper is approved by the editor (based on the review), the final formatting (typesetting) will have to be made by the author(s), and to be approved by the assigned Section Editor before the manuscript can be published.
+After the content of a paper is approved by the assigned Editor (based on the review reports), the final formatting (typesetting) will have to be made by the author(s), and to be approved by the assigned Editor before the manuscript can be published.
 Authors can appeal to decisions, see under Publication Ethics.

 Research Data